- Licensing and Education

 The National Association of Insurance Commissioners notes that about 90 percent of Americans live in areas that experience at least occasional tremors.
 And, some of the most violent earthquakes in U.S. history have been recorded in the central states.

 Consider how you would manage the costs of recovering from an earthquake.
 Without insurance, could you afford to repair or rebuild your home?
 How would you cover the cost of temporary housing during such repairs?
-How many house payments do you have remaining, because mortgages and home equity loans will not be repaid by your typical homeowners policy in the event of an earthquake.
+How many house payments do you have remaining?
+Mortgages and home equity loans will not be repaid by your typical homeowners policy in the event of an earthquake.

 Finally, how likely is it that your home will be seriously damaged?
 Brick homes, wood frame homes with crawl spaces and multi-story homes are the most likely to suffer serious damage from an earthquake.
 A qualified contractor or engineer can assess your home’s risk.